 VA Home Loan FAQ

-Here are some frequently asked questions about California VA home loans.
+Here are some frequently asked questions about VA home loans.

 Can sellers pay closing costs for a VA borrower?

-VA home loans in California are the most flexible loan program available today so it makes sense that they allow sellers to pay all of your loan costs.
+The VA home loan is one of the most flexible loan programs available today so it makes sense that they allow sellers to pay all of your loan costs.
 This means you could come to the table with $0 and close on your loan.

 In addition, sellers can pay up to 4% of the purchase price in seller concessions which is just another way to help you afford the loan.